Emaisty/Emaisty/README.md

 # Hi, I'm Max

-Student of Bachelor studies at CTU Uni.
+Student of Master studies at Aarhus Uni.
 I'm really into *theoretical informatics* and like to explore things in it.
 I'm particularly passionate about **Programming Language Theory**.

 Right now, I'm studying verification techniques and looking forward to putting my knowledge into practice.